Ernieleo/digiseller-api-python/docs/README_en.md

 **Digiseller API Python** is an unofficial Python library for interacting with the Digiseller API.

 **Important Note**: This project is not affiliated with the official Digiseller development team and is not an official library.
-Some requests may contain inaccuracies, as comprehensive testing has not been conducted.
-Also, certain API methods described in the Digiseller documentation may not match their descriptions on the website.
+Some requests might be inaccurate, as comprehensive testing was not conducted.
+Some API methods described in the Digiseller documentation may not match their description.

-You can find the full API documentation on the [Digiseller website](https://my.digiseller.com/inside/api.asp).
+The full API documentation can be found on the [Digiseller website](https://my.digiseller.com/inside/api.asp).
+API methods from the "Payment" block are not available in the library.

 ## Installation